 Coconut oil adds a nearly imperceptible undertone that’s sweeter and more fragrant than canola or vegetable oil, but substitute with them if you’d like or if you’re very sensitive to coconut flavors.

 I make this banana bread recipe in a 9×5-inch loaf pan, and this bread is a large loaf.
 I think an 8×4-inch pan would be too small, and the batter may run over the sides.
-But you can give it a try if that’s what you have on hand!
-Just keep in mind that you’ll likely need to bake the bread for longer as well.
+This is the exact pan I use!

 No, because the cream cheese filling is baked it’s safe to leave out at room temperature.
 Bread will keep airtight at room temperature for up to 1 week.